 All of us feel good when we feel special.
 In a world where so many children go to under-resourced schools or no school at all, going to a great school is an honour and privilege.
 But having what others do not does not make us better than them.
 Your qualifications do not define you as a human.
 Your humanity does.

 30. Remember that roots are important

 Knowing and celebrating who we are by knowing and celebrating where we come from and how we got there is an important act.
 At a time of social upheaval, new family groupings and travel times that shrink the world daily, having at least one foot rooted in our own past can stop us feeling quite so dizzy.

 31. Teach the history of the ones who lost

-The hidden curriculum dictates that the thinking, preferences and prejudices of the ones who wrote the curriculum are the ones that are valued and transmitted.
-There is always more than two sides to every story and having no voice is not the same as having nothing to say.
+The hidden curriculum dictates that the thinking, preferences and prejudices of the ones who write the curriculum are what comes to be valued and transmitted.
+There are always more than two sides to every story and having no voice is not the same as having nothing to say.
 Look beyond the history books for what really happened.

 32. Celebrate independent thinking

 In a world where many children are punished for thinking and acting independently, instead, celebrate examples of it and encourage it in all children, especially those who think they are doing well at school by simply doing what they’re told.
 [ITL]